Digital printing – digital hub of Staffel Medien AG

 The emergence of digital printing dates back to the 1930s.
 Below is a brief journey through time in pictures and text:

-In 1938, Chester F. Charlston laid the foundations for the future with the invention of electrophotography, also known as xerophotography.
+In 1938, Chester F. Charlston laid the foundations

-of the method.
+of the method with the invention of electrophotography, also known as xerophotography.
 However, the technology only found its first acceptance some time later, at the American Battelle Memorial Institute for Contract Research in 1944 to be precise.

 In 1950, the first copying machine was launched on the market, which was also based on the new technology – but the desired success did not materialize.

-“Model 914”, a printer weighing over 300 kg, sparked so much interest that around 200,000 units were produced by the 1970s.
+“Model 914”, a printer weighing over 300 kg that appeared in 1959, sparked so much interest that around 200,000 copies were produced by the 1970s.

 Over the course of time, the machine and technology were improved so that they could establish themselves in everyday use.